tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management/set-up-logrotate/set-up-logrotate.md

     * The executable file will be in `C:\Program Files\LogRotate\logrotate.exe`
     * The configuration file will be in `C:\Program Files\LogRotate\Content\logrotate.conf`

-3. We want to setup logrotate for the `usagetracker.log` file.
+3. Setup logrotate for the `usagetracker.log` file.
-    * Determine the path to the `usagetracker.log` file on your machine by looking for the `com.oracle.usagetracker.logToFile` parameter in the Java Usage Tracker config file.
-    * The Java Usage Tracker config file is located by default in `C:\Program Files\Java\conf\usagetracker.properties`
+    * The path to the `usagetracker.log` file can be determined from the Java Usage Tracker config file, which is located by default in `C:\Program Files\Java\conf\usagetracker.properties`
-    * Right-click on the config file and open with notepad to inspect it:
+    * Right-click on the Java Usage Tracker config file and open with notepad to inspect it.
+    * The path to the `usagetracker.log` file on your machine is identified by looking for the `com.oracle.usagetracker.logToFile` parameter in the Java Usage Tracker config file.
     * ![image of a sample usagetracker.properties file](/../images/usagetracker-properties-example.png)

+     > **Note:** The path to the `usagetracker.log` file in this example is `C:\ProgramData\Oracle\Java\usagetracker.log`

-4. Once you have identified the path of `usagetracker.log`, edit `C:\Program Files\LogRotate\Content\logrotate.conf` using notepad.
+4. Once you have identified the path of the `usagetracker.log` file, update `C:\Program Files\LogRotate\Content\logrotate.conf` with the correct path.
     * Login as an **Administrator** and open a Command Prompt window:
         * To check if you are currently running the Command Prompt as an Administrator, enter the following
         ```